umd-mith/airwaves/src/pages/exhibits/poetry-programming-in-the-naeb-collection.md

 ---
 title: " Poetry Programming in the NAEB Collection"
 creator: Marit J. MacArthur
+key-image: /images/apf1-07630r.jpg
+lede: Temporary.
 visuals:
-  - title:
-      Alan Simpson, host of *What is Modern Poetry* and Professor of History at the University of Chicago, in 1958.
-Image courtesy of the University of Chicago Photographic Archive,
+  - title: Alan Simpson, host of *What is Modern Poetry* and Professor of History at the University of Chicago, in 1958.
+Image courtesy of the University of Chicago Photographic Archive, [[apf1-07630](http://photoarchive.lib.uchicago.edu/db.xqy?one=apf1-07630.xml)], Special Collections Research Center, University of Chicago Library.
-      [[apf1-07630](http://photoarchive.lib.uchicago.edu/db.xqy?one=apf1-07630.xml)],
-      Special Collections Research Center, University of Chicago Library.
-    image: "../../../static/images/apf1-07630r.jpg"
+    image: ../../../static/images/apf1-07630r.jpg
-  - image: "../../../static/images/tuckerman-wikimedia.jpg"
+  - image: ../../../static/images/tuckerman-wikimedia.jpg
-    title:
-      The only known surviving image of the poet Frederick Goddard Tuckerman.
+    title: The only known surviving image of the poet Frederick Goddard Tuckerman.
       An engraving, reprinted in Eugene England's 1991 critical biography of Tuckerman entitled Beyond Romanticism (Unknown author, Public domain, [via Wikimedia
       Commons](https://upload.wikimedia.org/wikipedia/commons/3/31/Engraving_of_Frederick_Goddard_Tuckerman_from_Eugene_Englands_1991_Beyond_Romanticism.jpg))
-  - image: "../../../static/images/naeb-b057-f09_0042.jpg"
+  - image: ../../../static/images/naeb-b057-f09_0042.jpg
-    title:
-      Excerpt from a Rockefeller Foundation proposal for a six-month experiment in broadcasting poetry.
+    title: Excerpt from a Rockefeller Foundation proposal for a six-month experiment in broadcasting poetry.
 Available at [Unlocking the Airwaves](https://mith.umd.edu/airwaves/document/naeb-b057-f09/#42).
-  - image: "../../../static/images/poetry-out-loud-competition.jpg"
+  - image: ../../../static/images/poetry-out-loud-competition.jpg
-    title:
-      Photo of Florida Champion Zhaedyn Hodge Sigars performing at Poetry Out Loud, Howard W. Blake HS © James Kegley ([from the Poetry Out Loud Photo Gallery](https://www.poetryoutloud.org/about-poetry-out-loud/photo-galleries/)).
+    title: Photo of Florida Champion Zhaedyn Hodge Sigars performing at Poetry Out Loud, Howard W. Blake HS © James Kegley ([from the Poetry Out Loud Photo Gallery](https://www.poetryoutloud.org/about-poetry-out-loud/photo-galleries/)).
 related:
   - url: https://mith.umd.edu/airwaves/programs/poetry-and-the-american/
     title: Poetry and the American (full series)
-    description:
-      "*Poetry and the American* consists of twenty recordings from 1959 produced by KPFA and Pacifica radio in Berkeley, California.
+    description: "*Poetry and the American* consists of twenty recordings from 1959 produced by KPFA and Pacifica radio in Berkeley, California.
 Featured poets include Emily Dickinson, Hart Crane, e.e. cummings, Robert Frost, Emily Dickinson, Wallace Stevens, and T.S.
 Eliot."
   - url: https://mith.umd.edu/airwaves/programs/what-is-modern-poetry/
     title: What is Modern Poetry (full series)
-    description:
-      This series presents lectures with readings of poems.
+    description: This series presents lectures with readings of poems.
 It strives to discuss and define modern poetry in a non-technical way.
 Text is read by Professor Alan Simpson of the University of Chicago; poetry is read by members of University Radio Theatre.